Chlecer/Chlecer/README.md

 ## Hi there! 👋

-I'm Jean-Louis, at the past used Chlecer at metaverse experiences, now onlu a software developer with a passion to make all days better.
+I'm Jean-Louis, at the past used Chlecer nickname at metaverse experiences (Second Life! it was a great time!), now only a father and husban prototype and software developer with a passion to make all days a better day.

 ### What I'm working on

-Right now, I'm working at Infinera, and I'm always open to collaborate on interesting projects.
+Right now, I'm working at Infinera, and I'm always open to collaborate and help on interesting projects (as much as I can and know).

 ### What I'm interested in